GoogleChromeLabs/puppy-content/templates/interface.md

 Returns // Describe what the property returns.

-## Eventhandlers
+## Events

 // Copy the next two lines as needed for all event handlers on the interface.
 // If there are none, delete this section.

 **`[[InterfaceName]].[[eventHandlerName]]`**

-called when // Describe what the event handler does.
+Called when // Describe what the event handler does.

 ## Methods